octacian/digicompute/doc/computers/api.md

 })
 ```

 Above is example code from the default computer.
+Computers should typically be registered in the `nodes.lua` file of the computers module unless you are registering a computer from a different mod.

 ## Advanced API
 This API is more of a documentation of pre-existing API functions for developers new to this mod who would like to get started.
 The Advanced API documentation is sectioned out as it is in the code.